What GLP-1s Help With, And What Your Body Still Needs From You

 Can Food Boost GLP-1 Naturally

-GLP-1 medications raise those levels much higher and keep them up for hours or days.
-That is why cravings get quiet and eating less suddenly feels easier.
+GLP-1 medication helps those living with obesity because it raises those levels much higher and keeps them there for a long time.
+That’s why cravings quiet down, and eating less suddenly feels easier.

 Bone Health Also Takes a Hit